spotlightpa/poor-richard/content/news/2023-06-27-SPL_Mortgage_27.md

 Meanwhile, applicants who have successfully registered still face a wait of about two months, on average, before receiving the aid.

-The program opened last February and offers grants of up to $50,000 to help eligible homeowners catch up on mortgage payments, utility bills, property taxes, and other housing costs.
+The program opened in February 2022 and offers grants of up to $50,000 to help eligible homeowners catch up on mortgage payments, utility bills, property taxes, and other housing costs.

 But as Spotlight PA <a href="https://www.spotlightpa.org/news/2023/01/pa-homeowner-mortgage-utility-assistance-fund/">previously</a> reported, homeowners seeking help from the program have faced long and uncertain waits — in some cases, more than a year.
 Some applicants with overdue utility bills had their service shut off while waiting.
 Others saw their credit scores plunge as they fell further behind on mortgage payments because of the delays.